Newly Discovered Shock Absorber in the Equine Foot (7-24-07) Pete Ramey

 Robert Bowker VMD, PhD has been teaching for many years that the blood flow in the equine foot acts as a hydraulic shock absorber.
 Most of his focus has been on the back half of the foot, but more recently he's paying more attention to energy dissipating features in the front half of the foot as well.

 Recent data shows that peripheral loading of the foot (unloading the sole) reduces hoof perfusion by almost 50%....
 Immediately.
-This does not necessarily cause tissue death, because the sole's corium is filled with a huge number of micro-vessels; a tremendous amount more than is needed for healthy tissue life.
-Bowker feels these 'extra' blood vessels are for hydraulic energy dissipation, but more recently he's discovered that the entire structure of the sole's corium is a mixture of venous microvasculature surrounded by proteoglycans- an extremely elastic structure (along with a "honeycomb" framework of keratinized sole).
-This type of structure is known to have "use it or loose it" tendencies.
-The more it is used the better it develops- the more elastic it becomes.
+This does not necessarily cause tissue death, because the sole's corium is filled with a huge number of micro-vessels – way more than are needed for healthy tissue life.
+Bowker feels these 'extra' blood vessels are for hydraulic energy dissipation, but more recently he's discovered that the entire structure of the sole's corium is a mixture of venous microvasculature surrounded by proteoglycans – an extremely elastic structure (along with a "honeycomb" framework of keratinized sole).
+This type of structure is known to have "use it or lose it" tendencies.
+The more it is used the better it develops – the more elastic it becomes.

 Aside from a tremendous "Gel Pad" shock absorber, this thicker corium also allows for a great deal of expansion room of the front half of the foot.
 This is very significant, as many people still think the expansion only happens in the back half of the foot; where the foundation for the hoof capsule is cartilage instead of bone.

 The pictures below are 10mm thick slices taken 12mm behind the apex of the frog.
 Notice as I apply hard pressure with my hand, the solar corium flattens, the frog moves to the ground and the walls spread dramatically.
-The force required to do this is basically "as hard as I can push".
+The force required to do this to the thin section is basically "as hard as I can push."
 As this is studied more, we'll elaborate, but I thought you'd like to hear about it now.
 Pete